simonmichael/hledger_site/src/faq.md

 <!-- ## File management -->

+### There are so many docs, where do I even.. ?

+Yes they tend to accumulate.
+You don't have to read them all!
+In fact you can ignore them if you want.
+Run `hledger` for help, and get started with `hledger add`.

+For more guidance, begin at the [Get Started](start.md) page, and/or the [chat room](support.md).

+The most complete reference is the [hledger manual](hledger.md); if you read this and nothing else, you'll be an expert.
+This manual is rather large, however.
+So read the table of contents, the first sections, and quickly skim the rest, so you know where to find out more when needed.

 ### How do I set the default file to something other than ~/.hledger.journal ?

 See [hledger manual > Setting LEDGER_FILE](hledger.md#setting-ledger_file).